potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 ``file_input``
 ...................
 A file input component that allows users to upload files to the application.
-The uploaded files can then be managed through backend operations.
+The component automatically handles file upload operations without requiring manual when event handlers.
+Uploaded files are processed and made available through the backend file management system.

 **Attributes**
 :ref:`Class <Class>`,